respawn-app/KMPUtils/docs/apiresult.md

 ## How does ApiResult differ from other wrappers?

-* `kotlin.Result` is an existing solution for result wrapping, however, it's far less efficient, less safe and, most importantly, doesn't offer the declarative api as rich as ApiResult.
+* `kotlin.Result` is an existing solution for result wrapping, however, it's far less performant, less type safe and, most importantly, doesn't offer the declarative api as rich as ApiResult.
 You could call ApiResult a successor to `kotlin.Result`.
 * ApiResult serves a different purpose than [Sandwich](https://github.com/skydoves/sandwich).
   Sandwich specializes in integration with Retrofit and, therefore, is not multiplatform.